21. Women and the Civil Rights Movement

 Coretta Scott King was one such contrarian--even though peaceful protest had obviously been very hard on her family.
 When her husband Dr. King was attacked or hospitalized, she was the one in the hospital caring for and supporting him.
 Coretta was in the house when it was bombed in 1956 along with their children.
 She was often stuck between her father, who was concerned about her safety, and her husband who wanted her to be with him.
 She personally came under attack when the FBI mailed her tapes alleging her husband's affairs, intending to dismantle King's support system underneath him.
 Man, racists are desperate.
 In the aftermath of King’s assassination, she doubled down on nonviolence and became heavily involved in the civil rights movement.
 She founded the King Center for nonviolent social change and led as president and CEO.

 But back to the Black Power movement.
 It did grow, despite being sometimes polarizing.
 Clearly, the violence against Black people topped the movement’s list of priorities.
 In 1968 the average age of a Panther was 19 and half were women.
 Female Panthers often worked 18-hour days to actualize the party vision.
-Women didn’t dominate headlines or get media sound bites, but they were the soul of daily operations and the community survival programs.
+Women didn’t dominate headlines or get media sound bites, but they were the soul of daily operations and the community survival programs–particularly their medical programs (their clinics and sickle cell blood testing programs) and their breakfast programs.

-Despite being active in social reform and civil rights, the women Panthers certainly still experienced sexism.
+Despite being active in social reform and civil rights, the Panthers, like many other civil rights groups, were not immune to sexism.
 Party leaders favored promoting men members, sexualized women members, and had double standards.
 While in general the party adopted the free love movement and embraced diverse sexualities, some heterosexual male Panthers expected and demanded sexual favors from women.
 And some women definitely resented that.

 Only one woman became leader of the organization in its history, Elaine Brown in 1974.
 Her statement to the organization made her dominance clear, “I have all the guns and the money.
-I can withstand challenge from without and from within. ” In other words, “bring it on.”
-Brown put women in key administrative positions, which made some men in the party upset.
+I can withstand challenges from without and from within. ” Brown put women in key administrative positions, which made some men in the party upset.
 After a short service Brown left the party when a female administrator, Regina Davis, was beaten and hospitalized by members of the party at the approval of Huey Newton.
 “The beating of Regina would be taken as a clear signal that the words ‘Panther’ and ‘comrade’ had taken on gender connotations, denoting an inferiority in the female half of us.”

 By the end of this era, so much remained in question.
 How can social equality for people of color be achieved in this country?
 What effect did Black women have on improving sexism within Civil Rights ranks?
 Did women’s participation in the civil rights movement contribute to the emergence of second wave feminism?

 Only one woman became leader of the organization in its history, Elaine Brown in 1974.
 Her statement to the organization made her dominance clear, “I have all the guns and the money.
-I can withstand challenge from without and from within. ” In other words, “bring it on.”
-Brown put women in key administrative positions, which made some men in the party upset.
+I can withstand challenges from without and from within. ” Brown put women in key administrative positions, which made some men in the party upset.
 After a short service Brown left the party when a female administrator, Regina Davis, was beaten and hospitalized by members of the party at the approval of Huey Newton.
 “The beating of Regina would be taken as a clear signal that the words ‘Panther’ and ‘comrade’ had taken on gender connotations, denoting an inferiority in the female half of us.”

 By the end of this era, so much remained in question.
 How can social equality for people of color be achieved in this country?
 What effect did Black women have on improving sexism within Civil Rights ranks?
 Did women’s participation in the civil rights movement contribute to the emergence of second wave feminism?